Identity theft is common these days even if you’re buying securely.

 You can name a trust anything, and lots of people do just that.
 A colorful trust name that’s been seen around here is the “Ben Dover A Name You Can Trust”.
 You could call it the “My Name is My Business Trust”.
 Anything but your real name will work in this case.
 The purpose is to throw off identity thieve.
 They’ll find a roadblock in their search to piece together enough information to steal your home without you even knowing it’s happened until a foreclosure notice or new owner shows up at your door.

-These are just a few ways of protecting your property by protecting your identity.
-If you have more questions on how to protect yourself or your property, reach out to us today.
+These are just a few ways of protecting your property by protecting your identity theft.
+If you have more questions on how to protect yourself or recover from identity theft, reach out to us today.